 By Roy Burner - Minister of the Gospel

-Its consequences are irreversible unless realization comes into focus as to who the giver of LIFE is.
+Its consequences are irreversible unless realization comes into focus as to who the giver of LIFE is; before one departs this life!
 Scripture reveals that the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).

 As a young man I was in a deplorable state of a sin-filled life; when I faced three military judges.
 I learned what it is like to stand before those who judge you for your actions.
 It was a bitter pill to swallow when the charges were stated and the sentence pronounced.

 Scripture reveals that light is come into the world, and men loved darkness rather than light, because their deeds were evil (John 3:19).
 This reveals the rejection of God's provision for man.
 God's Word tells us the seriousness of such:

-God's Word reveals that the blood of Jesus Christ cleanses us from all sin.
+The blood of Jesus Christ cleanses us from all sin.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness (1 John 1:7-9).
 One who accepts what God has provided is indeed blessed in that they no longer fall in the category of a "sinner" and are headed for a heavenly reward!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.